attrace/homepage/guides/referral-farming/refer-to-farm.md

 sidebar_label: Refer to Farm
 ---

-Create a new referral farm and choose a token you would like people to promote/recommend and “add value” to via referrals.
-Provide the incentive by depositing the referral farming rewards and invite your and other communities to spread the word about your token and earn rewards.
+Create a new referral farm to drive value towards your token.
+Choose the token you would like people to promote or recommend and set up the referrals.
+Provide the incentive by depositing the referral farming rewards, and invite your and other communities to spread the word about the token.
+The promoters and buyers will earn the rewards once tokens are being purchased.

 The following are the exact steps you need to take:
 1. Go to [referral farms in the app](https://app.attrace.com/farms)